 All families who participated in the My School DC lottery received their results on Friday, March 27.
-Due to learning at home, families will now have until Wednesday, May 27 (one month after DCPS school buildings are scheduled to reopen) to enroll and claim their seat.
+Due to learning at home, families will now have until Monday, June 15 to enroll and claim their matched seat.
+This year, we are launching an electronic submission process for SY20-21 enrollment.
+The SY20-21 enrollment packet can be found here.